Boudoir photography: Appeal

-It is common for women to have boudoir photographs of themselves made as a gift to a partner, conventionally on the occasion of their engagement, marriage, or before an enforced separation such as a military deployment.
-In the United Kingdom it became popular for brides-to-be to commission photoshoots as a wedding gift for the groom.
+It is common for women to have boudoir photographs of themselves made as a gift to a partner, conventionally on the occasion of their engagement, marriage, pregnancy or before an enforced separation such as a military deployment.
+In the United Kingdom, it became popular for brides-to-be to commission photoshoots as a wedding gift for the groom.
 Boudoir photography is also sometimes given as a gift with the intention of re-affirming and encouraging the romance and sensuality between partners in a long-term relationship.

 Increasingly, boudoir photography is seen as something that a person might do purely for their own enjoyment, for the pleasure and affirmation of seeing themselves as attractive, daring, sensual, and sexually desirable.
+This has led to boudoir photography becoming an outlet through which one can increase their self-image and promote body positivity.

 Styles

-Boudoir photography encompasses a range of styles and moods.
-Named categories of boudoir photography include so-called "naughty girl", "fun and giggles", and "provocative and sensual", with varying degrees of explicitness and nudity.
+Boudoir photography encompasses a range of styles, moods and levels of undress.
+Levels of undress in boudoir photography include classic lingerie, implied, artistic and erotic.

-Shibari style boudoir photography

 Visually the genre is characterized by diffuse high-key images that flatter the appearance of skin, short focal distances, and shallow depth of field, which together impart an intimate, "dreamy" mood.
 Other common styles include a low-key, deliberately grainy black-and-white, reflecting the influence of art nudes, early erotic photography, and film noir.
 Also common are poses and lighting setups intended to replicate the mood and appearance of classic pin-up photographs and paintings.

+Feminism

+The motives behind engaging in boudoir photography vary from person to person.
+Common motives include women intending to gift the session photos to her partner, documentation of a place in time for the subject, and the personal experience of boudoir.
+Modern uses of boudoir have been linked to increase self empowerment, comfort in one's sexuality, and more positive self image.
+Studies on the mental effects of boudoir are structured around interviews with boudoir photographers and subjects.
+A key part of boudoir sessions is a consultation before the shoot where all parties can communicate comfort levels of clothing, settings, and poses.
+Subjects and photographers of boudoir have indicated that boundaries can, and commonly do, change during the shoot as comfort levels shift.

+Also, Women’s choices to present themselves through boudoir photography or to sexually subjectify themselves are said to be tied to wider “technologies of sexiness”—such as the normalization of pole dancing and sexting—and to postfeminist claims that women freely choose their roles and behaviors in contemporary culture.